 All of the ideas I wrote about in Human and AI Consciousness and Meet your Doppelganger! are a little bit... out there.
 And you might be wondering: is Greg having a bit of a mental health crisis himself?
-All I can say about this is that I feel great, and I haven't had even a hint of a feeling that I've discovered anything about the topics I'm exploring, contrary to my perception of manic episodes that leave the sufferer running aronud shouting "Eureka"!
-If I were unhealthy, surely I'd feel like I have it all figured out.
+All I can say about this is that I feel great, and I haven't had even a hint of a feeling that I've discovered anything about the topics I'm exploring, contrary to my perception of manic episodes that leave the sufferer running around shouting "Eureka"!

-From a healthy (but weird) place, I'm writing more about consciousness for these two reasons:
+From a healthy (but weird) place, I'm writing more about consciousness for these reasons:

-(1) I've always been obsessed with consciousness.
-And (2), lately I decided that this obsession should be shared.
+I've always been obsessed with consciousness.
+And lately, I decided that this obsession should be shared.

 Every prospective neuroscience graduate student knows that the "hard problem"1 of consciousness is the most inherently interesting question for science, and most of them assert this in their application essays.
 Consequently, an interest in consciousness has become one of our field's most resilient clichés.

 Couple this with the fact that it's impossible to imagine what the shape of an answer would even look like.
-The more you think about it and the more you find real answers to other questions in neuroscience and psychology, the more you come to see consciousness as something beyond science, or even unscientific.
+The more you think about it (and the more you find answers to other more mundane questions in neuroscience and psychology), the more you come to see consciousness as something beyond science, or even unscientific.

-But let's not allow those institutional dynamics to obscure the fact:
+But let's not allow this spiral of pity to obscure the fact:

 Consciousness is the most inherently interesting question for science